-Sugar is usually the treat of choice, but it is harmful to our health.
-Since we want to set a good example for our children, I‘ve found some truly wonderful alternatives that are enjoyable and entertaining.
-While children may not always appear to be listening, they are always watching, so send a consistent message that healthy eating is important—even on holidays.
-This can be challenging when the rest of the country is trying to eat as many pieces of candy and sugary desserts as possible.
+Children may not always appear to be listening, but they are always watching, so we should consistently demonstrate that healthy eating matters, even on holidays.
+The challenge with Halloween is that, for a day at least, most of the rest of the country is trying to eat as many pieces of candy and sugary desserts as possible.

 According to research, one teaspoon of sugar can shut down a person’s immune system for up to 5 hours.
-Yale University says that children should get only 3 to 4 teaspoons of sugar per day and that an adult should limit intake to 5 teaspoons.
-This is even possible on Halloween.
-We all benefit from avoiding going overboard on holiday occasions.
+Yale University says that children should get only three to four teaspoons of sugar per day and that an adult should limit intake to five teaspoons.
+This might sound difficult on Halloween, but you can definitely succeed with planning.

-You can also pass out non-edible treats as substitutes for candy.
-Try things like stickers, crayons, bubbles, kaleidoscopes, slinkies, yoyos, sidewalk chalk, small flashlights, glow sticks, hacky sacks, funny glasses, or other fun gifts.
-You can even pass out toothbrushes!
+For trick-or-treaters coming your way, you can pass out non-edible treats as substitutes for candy: stickers, crayons, bubbles, kaleidoscopes, slinkies, yo-yos, sidewalk chalk, small flashlights, glow sticks, hacky sacks, funny glasses, or other fun gifts.
 You can find packs of these online or at the local party or craft stores.
-Make sure you pick age appropriate treats for children, and especially make sure that the gifts do not include small parts that a child could choke on.
-Some gifts may be better for smaller children, while others may be more fun or safer for older children.
+Just make sure you pick age-appropriate goodies and check that there are no small parts a child could choke on.
+Some gifts may be better for younger children, while others may be more fun or safer for older children.

-If you would prefer to hand out edible treats, try some commercially-packaged alternatives to candy like trail mixes, raisins, popcorn packets, or nut butter crackers.
-People will trust packages from the grocery store more than homemade items, as they are sealed.
+If you prefer to hand out edible treats, maybe you want to try some commercially packaged alternatives to candy.
+Good options include trail mixes, raisins, popcorn packets, or nut butter crackers.
+People will trust sealed packages from the grocery store more than homemade items.